 - Preheat oven to 350°F and butter 6-inch round baking pan.
 Line bottom with a round of wax paper and butter paper.

-- In a separate bowl, whisk egg whites until frothy (30 seconds).
+- Whip the Egg White: In a separate bowl, whisk egg whites until frothy (30 seconds).
 Add cream of tartar and continue mixing 1 minute more.
 Add 1 tbsp sugar and continue whisking until stiff peaks (2-3 minutes).
 If you turn the bowl upside down and the egg whites holds in the bowl, the you get the stiff peaks already.
-The texture will also be smooth and glosy.
-NOTE : If you do not have electric mixer to do this step, do not separate the egg yolk and egg white and just use it as a whole in step 5.
+The texture will also be smooth and glossy.

-- Sift 1/2 cup cocoa powder over chocolate mixture and whisk until just combined.
+- Add Cocoa Powder: Sift salt and cocoa powder over chocolate mixture and whisk until just combined.

 My Latest Video